Inchoun: Pre-history

-Twentieth Century
+Twentieth century

-In 1945 Inchoun had the best Soviet reading rooms in the Okrug.
 In the 1950s, construction began on wooden houses in the village and by 1957, the first nine families moved out of their Yaranga and into these new houses.

 Demographics

 The population of the village as of 2009 was 398 an increase on the estimate in 2008 of 365, which itself was down from the figure given in March 2003 of 373 (of which 353 were indigenous peoples).
 The official census results indicate a slight reduction on the 2009 estimate to 387, of whom 185 were male and 202 female.

 Transport

 Inchoun is 150 miles from the district centre Lavrentiya and is not connected to any other part of the world by permanent road.
 However, there is a small network of roads within the settlement including: